INDICATION AND LIMITATIONS OF USE

 • Fewer panitumumab vs bevacizumab patients received subsequent anti-EGFR treatments1

-• Two separate studies have shown that anti-EGFR treatments may prolong survival in later lines of therapy2,10
+• Two separate studies have shown that anti-EGFR treatments may prolong survival in later lines of therapy2,12

 • Although other response outcomes were directionally consistent for panitumumab, the study was not designed to establish statistical significance on these endpoints1

-5-FU = fluorouracil; EGFR = epidermal growth factor receptor; mCRC = metastatic colorectal cancer; PARADIGM = Panitumumab and RAS, Diagnostically useful Gene Mutation for metastatic colorectal cancer (mCRC); US = United States; USPI = United States Prescribing Information.
+PARADIGM = Panitumumab and RAS, Diagnostically useful Gene Mutation for metastatic colorectal cancer (mCRC).

 *A hypothetical patient profile of treatment for a newly diagnosed mCRC patient.